coherentpath/ink-snap/README.md

 # InkSnap

-`InkSnap` is a simple and leightweight snapshot testing library for Elixir
+`InkSnap` is a simple and lightweight snapshot testing library for Elixir

 ## Installation